-To show our commitment to our Day Pupils, in 2019 we are opening two bespoke Day Houses which have been carefully designed to meet the specific needs and requirements of Day Pupils.
+To show our commitment to our Day Pupils, we have opened two bespoke Day Houses which have been carefully designed to meet the specific needs and requirements of Day Pupils.
 We want all Day Pupils to have the best possible experience of Stowe, either as members of Day Houses or as Day Pupils in a Boarding House.
 Both options offer the highest level of pastoral care and access to the whole educational experience that Stowe has to offer.

-Our new Day Houses will be located around the Day Court with easy drop off and pick up zones next to the Houses.
+Our new Day Houses are located around the Day Court with easy drop off and pick up zones next to the Houses.

-The Day Court will be formed by Day Houses, Cheshire for girls and Winton for boys, and each House will have a maximum of 75 pupils aged 13 to 18 years old.
-From 2019, the Houses will take pupils into the Third Form, Fourth Form and Lower Sixth.
+The Day Court is formed by Day Houses, Cheshire for girls and Winton for boys, and each House have a maximum of 75 pupils aged 13 to 18 years old.
+The Houses take pupils into the Third Form, Fourth Form and Lower Sixth.

-Cheshire and Winton will have designated spaces for each year group, with study spaces for every pupil and storage areas for books and sports equipment.
-The Houses will have changing and shower facilities.
-Pupils will join the rest of the School for meals in the State Dining Room, but they will also have kitchen facilities, in House, for light snacks and refreshments.
+Cheshire and Winton have designated spaces for each year group, with study spaces for every pupil and storage areas for books and sports equipment.
+The Houses have changing and shower facilities.
+Pupils join the rest of the School for meals in the State Dining Room, but they also have kitchen facilities, in House, for light snacks and refreshments.